Localization and slow-thermalization in a cluster spin model: Abstract

 \section{Abstract}

-New cluster spin model with interactions and disorder is studied.
-In certain type of interactions, we find an extensive number of local integrals of motion (LIOMs), which are a modified version of the stabilizers, but not dressed spins.
-These LIOMs can be defined for any strength of the interactions and disorder.
-Hence, even under the presence of interactions, integrability is held, and all eigenvalues are labeled by these LIOMs.
-Localization is, then, expected to occur.
-We numerically investigate this expectation in detail.
-In particular, ergodicity breaking dynamics is demonstrated where symmetry-protected-topological order also preserves for specific initial states.
+Novel cluster spin model with interactions and disorder is introduced and studied.
+In specific type of interactions, we find an extensive number of local integrals of motion (LIOMs), which are a modified version of the stabilizers in quantum information, i.e., mutually commuting operators specifying all quantum states in the system.
+These LIOMs can be defined for any strength of the interactions and disorder, and are of compact-support instead of exponentially-decaying tail.
+Hence, even under the presence of interactions, integrability is held, and all energy eigenstates are labeled by these LIOMs and can be explicitly obtained.
+Integrable dynamics is, then, expected to occur.
+The compact-support nature of the LIOMs crucially prevents the thermalization and entanglement spreading.
+We numerically investigate dynamics of the system governed by the existence of the compact-support LIOMs, and clarify the effects of additional interactions, which break the compact-support nature of the LIOMs.
+There, we find that the ordinary MBL behaviors emerge, such as the logarithmic growth of the entanglement entropy in the time evolution.
+Besides the ergodicity breaking dynamic, we find that symmetry-protected-topological order preserves for specific states even in the presence of the interactions.